chreekat/blatherings/haskell-imports.md

 1. Any number of qualifications per module (maybe a bad idea, but presented for discussion)
 2. Same whitespace rules (and reduction to whitespace-independent braces and semicolons) as other syntaxes
 3. `unqualified` line must come last
-4. The equivalent of `import Data.List as L` is possible, but unweildy.
+4. The equivalent of `import Data.List as L` is possible, but unweildy

 The equivalent stanzas in today's syntax would be